vippsas/vipps-partner/README.md

   merchants.
 * If you are already using the same, identical API-keys for multiple merchants, you are _already_ using partner keys.
 That's good.
-* Vipps can not send merchant's API keys to a partner.
-The partner must get the API keys from the merchant - if partner keys are not used.
+* Vipps can not send the merchant's API keys to the partner.
+The partner must get the API keys from the merchant in a secure way (if partner keys are not used).
   See:
   [Getting started: Get credentials](https://github.com/vippsas/vipps-developers/blob/master/vipps-getting-started.md#get-credentials) for more details.